xiaopeng12138/WACVR/README.md

 - Successfully enabled Freeplay and tested the touch signal in game

 ## Current issue
-- capture display white screen issue (set game priority in taskmanager to real-time many solve)
+- capture display white screen issue (set game priority in taskmanager to real-time may solve)

 ## Quick guide